These Zucchini Morning Glory Muffins are healthy, moist, easy to throw together and super delicious! Perfect for breakfast, brunch and snacks!

 Preheat the oven to 375°F. Lightly grease 16 muffin cups or line them with papers.
 Line a sheet pan with foil and spray lightly with cooking spray or rub with a paper towel and a bit of oil.

-- Combine pecans and sunflower seeds on the prepared sheet pan.
+Combine pecans and sunflower seeds on the prepared sheet pan.
 Drizzle with the honey and olive oil.
 Stir to coat seeds with honey mixture (don't worry if the honey seems to stick to just some of the nut mixture, it will all come together in the oven).
-Place pan in preheated oven and bake for 4 minutes.
+Bake for 4 minutes.
 Stir to redistribute and bake another 2-3 minutes or until pecans are light golden brown.
-Remove from oven and set aside to cool.
+Remove from oven and set aside.
 Stir once or twice during cooling to keep mixture from clumping together.

-- In a large bowl (I'm talking really big), combine the flour, brown sugar, baking soda, spices, and salt.
+In a large bowl, combine the flour, brown sugar, baking soda, spices, and salt.
 Stir well.

-- Divide the batter among the cup wells of the prepared pans, filling almost to the top (a little more than 3/4 full).
+Divide the batter among the cup wells of the prepared pans, filling almost to the top (a little more than 3/4 full).
 Divide the candied pecan mixture evenly among the muffins.
-Sprinkle each muffin with about ½ teaspoon of demera (or turbinado) sugar.
+Sprinkle each muffin with about ½ teaspoon of demerara (or turbinado) sugar.

-- Bake the muffins for 25 to 28 minutes, until they're nicely domed and a cake tester inserted in the center of one of the inner muffins comes out clean.
-I like to check them at about 20 minutes and if they are getting fairly brown, but are still a little doughy in the centers, cover them with foil for the remainder of the baking time.
+Bake the muffins for 25 to 28 minutes, until they're nicely domed and a cake tester inserted in the center comes out clean.

 Remove from the oven, let cool for 5 minutes in their pan on a rack, then turn out of pans to finish cooling.
-Wrap any leftovers in plastic wrap or place in a storage container.
-If your want to keep them longer than a day or two freeze as directed.
+Store in an airtight container.

 See Café Tips above.